openjdk/jdk/src/jdk.jartool/share/man/jar.md

     that the `com.foo.NameProvider` class is the one in `META-INF/versions/10/com/foo/`.
-Running the program using JDK 8 will ensure that the `com.foo.NameProvider` class is the one at the root of the JAR, in `com/foo`.
+Running the program using JDK 8 will ensure that the `com.foo.NameProvider` class is the one at the root of the JAR file, in `com/foo`.

--   Create an archive, `my.jar`, by reading options and lists of class files from the file `classes.list`.
+-   Create a JAR file, `my.jar`, by reading options and lists of class files from the file `classes.list`.

     **Note:**